Boulevard Adolphe Max 104-106,

 No one has favorited this theater yet

 Originally opened in 1924 as the Theatre Marivaux, named after the French 17th Century playwrite, a contemporary of Moliere.
 The theatre is located within a building on Boulevard Adolphe Max in the centre of Brussels.
 It has the auditorium located upstairs on the second floor.
-Seating was provided for 1,098 in stalls and balcony.
+Seating was provided for 1,098 in stalls and balcony and second balcony levels.

 Around 1913 it was converted into a cinema by the Pathe Film Company and re-named Pathe Baby Cinema.
 From 1941 until 1943, it came under German control and was in use as a Solatenkino, for the use of the occupying army.
 It was re-named Marivaux Theatre again from 1944.

 In 1967 it underwent alterations.
 In 1972 it was converted into four screens and in 1973 a fifth screen was added in adjoining space.
 Two more screens were added in 1976.

 The Marivaux Cinema closed in 1992 and was in use as a film studio when the Cinema Theatre Association visited the cinemas & theatres of Brussells in September 1995.
 There was talk at that time that the Marivaux may re-open for showing films in 1996, but this never happened.

 After a period of laying empty and unused, it was renovated and converted into a congress center, which opened in early-2008.
 There are now 1,200 seats in the main theatre and 500 in an adjacent auditorium as well as numerous multi-purpose rooms for 10-200 people.
 The interior has been designed by interior designer Antoine Pinto.

 Just login to your account and subscribe to this theater